 Ryan is an interdisciplinary designer and front-end developer with experience in branding, digital marketing, and instructional design.
 He’s also a Certified Compliance and Ethics Professional and the co-host of the Art Funk podcast.

-Rachel is a Certified Compliance and Ethics Professional fluent in Adobe and Portuguese.
+Rachel is a designer and a Certified Compliance and Ethics Professional.
 Outside of design, she satisfies her curiosity about communication through traveling, reading, and dancing.